 - One disciple, however, shows to be highly motivated and ambitious and innovative, has the ability, is resourceful, networks with people in high places and is business minded: Judas.

 Comparing a resume to a eulogy, the Beatitudes informs that Jesus wasn’t interested if someone stood with the great but instead if they sat with the broken.
 St. Mother Teresa sat with the broken in India.
 What better way then to shine a light on her ministry than when she sat with world dignitaries and celebrities who held public esteem, titles, influence, and prominence who helped gain exposure from it.
-Bill Bennot, a church planner, said how we walk with the broken speaks louder that how we sit with the great.
+Bill Bennot, a church planter, said how we walk with the broken speaks louder that how we sit with the great.

 John the Baptist was the last of his kind as a prophet, echoing the First Testament warnings.
 When the time came, he was hesitant to baptize Jesus knowing of His divine identity and authority.
 Jesus didn’t need the rebirth of the cleansing of baptism.
 When John reminded him of this, he was told by Jesus that it must be done to fulfill scripture.
 After the baptism, God said, with a symbolic dove (representing His Spirit) similar to the one for new creation on Noah’s ark, “This is my beloved Son, with whom I am well pleased” (Matt.
 3:17).

 God had said He was “well pleased” before Jesus’ ministry had yet to begin.
 He had not yet healed anyone, preached any sermons of note, held little accomplishment to be recorded in the Scriptures (notwithstanding his miraculous birth ).
 But still, God, the Father, expresses his approval.
 It showed how the father God’s love and approval are not based on orthopraxy.